-If you do not have a rental contract, you will receive an email asking if you are still interested in a place of residence.
-You will get this 90 days after receipt of your application.
-If you answer the question with “yes”, you remain on the waiting list (for a maximum two years) and will receive the next mail 90 days later.
+As long as you do not have a rental contract, you will receive an email asking if you are still interested in a place of residence every 90 days.
+If you answer the question with “yes”, please click the link and remain on the waiting list.
 If you do not reply within 7 days, your application will expire.

-Only Students of state universities of the State of Berlin as well as students of state-recognised private universities in the State of Berlin who pay contributions to the studierendenWERK BERLIN, has residence eligibiliy.
+Only students of state universities of the State of Berlin as well as students of state-recognised private universities in the State of Berlin who pay contributions to the studierendenWERK BERLIN, has residence eligibility.

 Tenants are obliged to prove the continuation of their residence eligibility – without being asked to do so – by 15 April and 15 October of each year.
 They must do this by submitting a semester certificate valid for the current course of studies.

-Evidence of a valid semester certificate can be provided online via our residence-portal.
+The proof can be provided online via our housing portal.